LukasKnuth/lknuth.dev/content/writings/smallest_monitoring_stack.md

 The configuration is then mounted into the Litestream sidecar.

 At this point we have continuous replication of data set up.
-But now if the App restarts, we're starting from an empty database again.
+But now if the App restarts, we're starting with an empty database again.
 Litestream can help again, with its `restore` command:

 ```terraform